Siege of Malacca (1640–1641): Preparation

-Battle
+Siege

 On 3 August 1640, the Dutch East India Company landed twelve companies, a total of 600 men, including 130 sailors.
 They were then organised into three battalions of four companies each.
 They had support from Javanese and Bandanese allies, as well as Mardijkers, who numbered 95 in all.
 Their Johor allies brought 500–600 men of their own.
 These troops moved to the Portuguese citadel to meet another 200 pro-Dutch Europeans, with a similar amount of natives.
 Despite Portuguese bombardment, they were able to drive the Portuguese forces past two lines of trenches, all the way to the walls of a suburb near the city.
 There, they captured the Portuguese guns, as well as one mixed-race individual, two European women, and two European children.
 Portugal began to burn the houses near the city, while the Dutch set up new positions with guns in the suburb.
 As the siege continued, the Dutch received more troops and supplies from Batavia, including sailors, soldiers, pigs, oranges, sugar, and more.
 The Dutch maintained the siege despite losses to sickness.
 Europeans and natives clashed intermittently on both sides through September and October.

 According to a letter that reached Batavia in mid-November, famine was beginning to overtake the city, with defectors leaving it daily, while the siege remained strong.
 The Dutch troops praised their Malay allies for their taking of cattle and fruit from the Portuguese.
 Both allies struggled to traverse the area, as the swamp environment around the city required wading through waist-deep water, entirely impossible to cross at high tide.
 At this time, the Dutch claimed to have 2,063 men, 400 of them native.
 Adriaen Antonisz, their commander, fell sick around this time, and eventually died after eighteen days of illness.
 He was succeeded by Jacob Cooper.
 Cooper died of plague on 3 January, about a month after the third commander in line, Pieter van den Broeke, who perished on 3 December.
-Despite their losses, the Dutch did not lose faith, and on 5 January 1641, Minne Williemsz Caertekoe, their new commander, declared their council had decided that the next Wednesday would be reserved for fasting and prayer, in preparation to storm the citadel.
+Despite their losses, the Dutch did not lose hope, and on 5 January 1641, Minne Williemsz Caertekoe, their new commander, declared their council had decided that the next Wednesday would be reserved for fasting and prayer, in preparation to storm the citadel.

 About 650 Dutch troops successfully seized the citadel on 14 January.
 Caertekoe was sick at the time, so Sergeant Major Johannes Lamotius led their forces.
 The Portuguese claimed to have lost 7,000 people, although it was not specified whether this figure referred to combatants, civilians, or both.
 The Dutch declared a loss of just under one thousand.